-Why are blacks disproportionately affected by the pandemic?
+Why are Black people disproportionately affected by the pandemic?
 The answer is multifaceted.
-A thorough response highlights the economic and social disparities that have affected the black community for decades.
+A thorough response highlights the economic and social disparities that have affected the Black community for decades.
 In my view, African Americans are succumbing to COVID-19 at higher rates than other Americans because of a toxic combination of:

 - Predisposition to chronic disease.
 African Americans have higher rates of diabetes, obesity, hypertension, heart disease, asthma and other medical conditions.
 Many of these conditions have been linked with more severe COVID-19 infections and poorer outcomes because individuals with chronic disease states have compromised immune systems and are more susceptible to infections.
 Some of these diseases can be attributed at least partially to lifestyle and environmental factors, including African Americans’ higher rate of smoking and lower access to quality healthcare.
 But there may be genetic causes as well, such as an inherited predisposition to diabetes, hypertension, prostate cancer and other conditions.

 - Greater exposure to viral infection.
-While U.S. residents have been instructed to use social distancing and other tactics to mitigate COVID-19 transmission, it’s easier said than done in some black communities.
-Many blacks live in apartments or housing complexes, where distancing from other residents is nearly impossible.
+While U.S. residents have been instructed to use social distancing and other tactics to mitigate COVID-19 transmission, it’s easier said than done in some Black communities.
+Many Black people live in apartments or housing complexes, where distancing from other residents is nearly impossible.
 Those who rely on public transportation have the same challenge.
-Many blacks have jobs that are not conducive to working from home.
+Many Black people have jobs that are not conducive to working from home.
 These factors make African Americans more susceptible to infection.

 - Lower health literacy.
 Understanding your risk factors and taking steps to manage them require a certain level of health literacy.
 The African American community tends to have a lower level of health literacy, which amplifies its susceptibility to disease, especially during a pandemic.
 The Minority Men’s Health Center within Cleveland Clinic’s Glickman Urological & Kidney Institute is focused on raising health literacy by providing health and wellness information, and educating the public about minority health concerns.
 It also provides facilitated access to culturally competent and sensitive care.
 Established in 2003, the Minority Men’s Health Center is open to all men regardless of race or ethnicity.
 Through clinical care, research, education, mentorship and outreach, the center is dedicated to addressing the vast array of unique health concerns and health disparities that disproportionately afflict African American males and men of color, contributing to their observed poorer health outcomes and lower life expectancies.

-For the public, media and governmental officials, the current pandemic is highlighting the existence of health disparities and their impact on black populations, contributing to blacks’ shorter life expectancies (compared to whites) even when controlled for socioeconomic classifications.
+For the public, media and governmental officials, the current pandemic is highlighting the existence of health disparities and their impact on Black populations, contributing to Black peoples’ shorter life expectancies (compared to that of white peoples’) even when controlled for socioeconomic classifications.

 Minority health disparities are a recurring problem and an everyday reality, pandemic or not.